 Here you can find all my posts on Time Manager: “Time Manager” tag

 You will find more examples of Time Manager usage on

 If you encounter an issue or want to request a new feature, please use the Time Manager issue tracker on Github.

 In the literature

-Time Manager has been discussed or mentioned in the following publications:
+Time Manager has been discussed in the following publications: